What are Overview and Scrutiny Committees?

 Overview and Scrutiny Committees cannot make decisions or take on individual complaints, but they can explore issues in depth and make recommendations to the council cabinet (decision makers) and other purchasers and providers of public services.

 How do Overview and Scrutiny Committees organise their work?

 Every May, each Overview and Scrutiny Committee prepares an annual work programme.
 This document provides a list of topics and reports that the committee would like to look at.
 The work programme is updated at committee meetings and changed to include new priorities from members and arising issues of public concern.

 These can be accessed below:

-A key role of a select committee is to make recommendations that will lead to improvements in services.
+A key role of an Overview and Scrutiny Committee is to make recommendations that will lead to improvements in services.
 One of the ways that they will do this is to investigate a topic in depth, this is called a scrutiny review.
 To do a review a committee may:

 - hear from external witnesses

 - invite reports from officers working for the county council or partners